JuliaQX/QXContexts.jl/README.md

 [CONTRIBUTING.md](CONTRIBUTION.md) has further details of the contribution guidelines.

-# Building documentatoin
+# Building documentation

 QXSim.jl using [Documenter.jl](https://juliadocs.github.io/Documenter.jl/stable/) to generate documentation.
-To build the documentation locally run the following from the toplevel folder.
+To build the documentation locally run the following from the top-level folder.

 The first time it is will be necessary to instantiate the environment to install dependencies